NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `opt_params`: A hugectr.OptParamsPy object, the optimizer configuration for the model.

-* `mos`: A hugectr.ModelOversubscriberParams object, the model oversubscriber configuration for the model.
-This argument should **only** be provided when using the model oversubscription feature.
+* `etc`: A hugectr.EmbeddingTrainingCacheParams object, the embedding training cache configuration for the model.
+This argument should **only** be provided when using the embedding training cache feature.
 ***

 #### **add method**